Microsoft DOS dosshell command

 |/G||Starts MS-DOS Shell in graphics mode.|

 This command would load the new dosshell window on top of the previous DOS session.
-To exit out of the dos session you're in, type exit.
+To exit out of the MS-DOS session you're in, type exit.

-- Additional information about shells can be found on our shell definition page.
+- Additional information about shells is on our shell definition page.